ATTENTION ALL POKEMON GO ADDICTS- listen up.

 - Webcam access for pictures and videos

-Step 5: Understand the compromises of playing Pokemon Go on your Chromebook instead of a smartphone.
+Step 5: Understand the compromises of playing Pokemon Go on your Chromebook instead of an Android smartphone.

 Your Chromebook is a portable device.
 Remember?